rainbow falls in jones gap state park

 Ellie and I went this way and then perched on a large boulder that was just far enough away we could still get the whole waterfall and ourselves in some photos.
 We definitely took this time to rehydrate and eat some snacks to refuel.

-If you go a tad closer (like in the photo of Ellie below where she’s sitting on the rock with the base of the falls behind her), you will absolutely feel the spray of the waterfall.
+If you go a tad closer (like in the photo of Ellie below), you will absolutely feel the spray of the waterfall.
 (Be careful with phones & cameras!
 I kept having to wipe my lens off.)

 Before hiking back, I went and stood close enough to feel this spray and just let the waters cool me off.
 Plus feeling a waterfall is one of the best things in the world.